The Unexpected Deal

 Slowly it dawned on Henry that whatever day he chooses and for whatever reason, William may outwit him, correctly guessing not only the day, but also the reason.
 And whatever day he chooses and for whatever reason, if William gives the same reasoning to Mr Martin then suddenly Henry is £1,000 poorer.
 From Henry’s side, it didn’t now seem such a clever bet after all.

-Henry needed advice, and fortunately he was on friendly terms with Professor Banach‐Tarski of the Mathematics Department of the local university.
+Henry needed advice, and fortunately he was on friendly terms with Professor Banach‐Tarski of the Mathematics Department of the nearby university.
 The two met over a coffee, and Henry explained his unexpected problem.

 “You seem to be looking for a strategy that this young whippersnapper won’t guess,” suggested the Professor.
 “And you’re not confident of winning that psychological battle?”